History of the Mini Marcos Family

 Trouble At Mill

-The unsuccessful launch of the four-seater Mantis, the costs of moving to a new factory and an unsuccessful venture into the American market led to the collapse of Marcos Cars Components Limited in 1971.
-The company was bought by Rob Walker's Corsley Garages (owned by the famous formula 1 privateer) and traded as Marcos Limited.
+The unsuccessful launch of the four-seater Mantis, and an unsuccessful venture into the American market (not least because a consignment of cars had been impounded by US Customs) led to the collapse of Marcos Cars Components Limited in 1971.
+The company was bought by Rob Walker’s Corsley Garages (owned by the famous formula 1 privateer and heir to the Johnnie Walker whisky business) and traded as Marcos Limited.
 The Mk.
 IV Mini Marcos was introduced by this company.
 The body was substantially updated, with a new floor pan based on the Mini Traveller and a rear hatch as standard.
 It was longer and taller than its predecessors, giving more interior space and a better driving position.

 In 1975 production of the Mini Marcos was taken over by D & H Fibreglass Techniques Ltd. in Oldham, Lancashire.
 The company was established by ex-Jaguar engineer Harold Dermott and Maurice Holt in the same year.
 With minor changes the model continued in production until 1981 when Dermott brought out the Richard Oakes designed Midas.
 The company later expanded and moved to a new factory at Corby where it traded as Midas Cars Ltd. However the aftermath of a serious fire at Corby led to the demise of Midas, and under the terms of the original agreement the Mini Marcos moulds and rights reverted to Jem Marsh, who by this time had regained the Marcos company.
 Meanwhile Midas was purchased by Pastiche Cars of Rotherham, who themselves soon went bust and were taken over by GTM.
 This firm kept and developed the A+ Metro-based Midas Gold convertible, and sold the Mini-based Bronze to Midtec.

 Return to the Fold